FLQMCDev/Flame-Launcher/README.md

 ## Usage

-1. **Select Minecraft Version**: Use the dropdown menu to choose the desired version of Minecraft.
+1. **Select Eaglercraft Version**: Use the dropdown menu to choose the desired version of Eaglercraft.
-2. **Launch Minecraft**: Click the "Launch" button to start the selected version.
+2. **Launch Eaglercraft**: Click the "Launch" button to start the selected version.
-3. **Manage Clients**: Use the client selector to choose and launch different Minecraft clients.
+3. **Manage Clients**: Use the client selector to choose and launch different Eaglercraft clients.
-4. **View Server List**: Access the server list to connect to your favorite Minecraft servers.
+4. **View Server List**: Access the server list to connect to your favorite Eaglercraft servers.

 ## Contributing